Underfloor Heating FAQs

 Send us your floor plan through our FREE quote option or send it to [email protected] and we will send you a quote and a free customised plan for your project.

+Capital costs for floor heating are lower than most people believe.
+You can heat a small bathroom with Coldbuster products for as little as $250 – $300 dollars.
 Running costs are also not as high as people assume.
 The products have been developed to be far more efficient than they used to be.
 Coldbuster floor heaters use the minimum required output to sufficiently heat the entire room from the floor up.
 Programmable thermostats ensure highly efficient usage as they turn on as late as possible to provide you with the desired temperature at the desired time, they have completely customisable schedules and duty cycle (turn off when desired temperature is reached and turn back on to maintain desired temperature when necessary).
+To get an idea of running costs check out our running cost calculator.

 Generally hydronic is used for new builds as it is installed into the slab while electric can be installed to any room at the time you are adding new flooring.